 - Plains: Plains cover around 43 percent of India’s geographical area.
 Plains provide land for agriculture, industry, and housing, among other things.

 - Plateau: Plateaus cover over 27% of India’s area, providing a diverse range of minerals, fossil fuels, and forests.

 Land Utilization and Land Use Pattern

 Both physical and human factors influence how land is used.
 Climate, terrain, and soil type are all physical influences.
 Population, technology, skill, population density, tradition, competence, and other human characteristics are all important considerations.

 This means that the net sown area accounts for around 44% of the total land available.
 If we include fallow (4%) and current fallow (7%), we get to around 54% of the land being used for agricultural or associated activities.
 Wasteland is too low in quality to be transformed into cultivable land.
-Furthermore, the pattern of net planted area differs from state to state.
+Furthermore, the pattern of net planted areas differs from state to state.
 Punjab has a fairly high rate, although hilly states have a very low rate.
-The percentage of land covered by forest is at 23% much below the national forest policy’s target of 33% (1952).
+The percentage of land covered by forest is 23% much below the national forest policy’s target of 33% (1952).
 Illegal deforestation, road and building development, human population pressure, and other factors all contribute to this.
 The following are the most common forms of land use in the country: